kgibm/dockerdebug/fedorawasdebug/WAS_Troubleshooting_Perf_Lab.md

     \
     <img src="./media/image13.png" width="1160" height="615" />

-The following section should on Docker Desktop should be skipped since you are using `podman`.
+The following section on Docker Desktop should be skipped since you are using `podman`.
 The next section for `podman` is [Apache JMeter](#apache-jmeter).

 ### Start with Docker Desktop